 For Fans Of: The Elder Scrolls, Dragons, Shouting

 The Good: Tons of minor changes that were long needed, blacksmithing is a great new feature, perks make leveling-up more manageable, fighting dragons is incredibly epic, dragon shouts add a layer of depth to combat, over 100 hours of content, TES lore is richer and deeper, one of the most beautiful soundtracks ever made

 The Bad: Mountains of bugs, glitches, and problems, stock game has ugly models, technically outdated, sneaking still sucks, ending could have been better

 Collector’s Edition: Hardcore fans may want to drop the extra $90 for the monster collector’s edition.
-You get a giant statue of Alduin that is from an in game model, a giant coffee table style art book, a making-of-dvd, and a steelbook case.
-The statue is worth the extra money itself and is looks amazing.
-Of course this is for hardcore fans only, but good luck finding one.
+You get a giant statue of Alduin that is an in game model, a giant coffee table style art book, a making-of-DVD, and a steel book case.
+The statue is worth the extra money itself and it looks amazing.
+Of course, this is for hardcore fans only, but good luck finding one.